lesshint/lesshint/docs/user-guide/configuration.md

 * A JavaScript file exporting an configuration object.
 * An rc-file containing JSON (inline comments supported).

-When you're running `lesshint` and haven't specified a configuration file, it'll automatically start looking for a one starting in the current directory, working its way up until it finds one or reaches the root directory.
+When you're running `lesshint` and haven't specified a configuration file, it'll automatically start looking for one starting in the current directory, working its way up until it finds one or reaches the root directory.

 If multiple `.lesshintrc.*` files exist in the same directory, only one will be used.
 The priority order is: